 You organized a conference.
 You are introducing the first speaker.
-You have just said the speaker's name, and now you're going to give some information about him:
+You have just said the speaker's name, then you give this bit of information about him.

 Tom is an expert on social media marketing.

 Make sure to use "on" when you're telling the topic that a person is an expert on:

 You can also call someone "a ___ expert", but it doesn't work with longer phrases.